 As a prerequisite you’ll have to fetch your account key to add a robot to InOrbit.
 You can get the key from the InOrbit Console in the “Add Robot” page as shown in the next image:

-Your account key is the last segment of the URL, A9wXdA5dsD5in this screenshot.
+in this screenshot.
 Take note of it since you’ll need it for the next step.

-Run the following one-line command on your robot to install the agent, remember to replace ${YOUR_ACCOUNT_KEY} with the key you obtained in the previous step:
+Run the following one-line command on your robot to install the agent, remember to replace

-curl "https://control.inorbit.ai/liftoff/${YOUR_ACCOUNT_KEY}?variant=nonros" | sh
+curl "https://control.inorbit.ai/liftoff/${YOUR_ACCOUNT_KEY}?variant=core" | sh

 Executing the command will trigger the agent installation process, follow its steps to get the agent running on your robot.